Politiwatch/protestpack/README.md

   * How to protect one's digital devices
   * How to escape
   * What to look for (plainclothes cops, isolated outbreaks of violence, split crowds, etc)

+_ProtestPack will also offer an 8.5x11 'condensed' version that can be easily printed, put in one's pocket, and used as a reference._

 Alternatively, this outline can be split into three categories: _before, during, after_.